 Raquel Farmer-Hinton, PhD

-Dr. Raquel Farmer-Hinton is an Associate Professor in the Department of Educational Policy and Community Studies.
-She is a scholar of urban education and, for over 20 years, she has conducted research on urban policies, schools and communities.
+Dr. Raquel Farmer-Hinton is a Professor in the Department of Educational Policy and Community Studies.
+She is a scholar of urban education, and, for over 20 years, she has conducted research on urban policies, schools, and communities.

-Noteworthy projects include investigations related to a) college-going cultures in urban high schools, b) social capital toward college planning for urban students, c) best practices used in non-selective college preparatory schools, and d) the role of promise scholarship programs toward college planning.
+Noteworthy projects include investigations related to a) college-going cultures in high schools, b) social capital toward college planning for high school students, c) best practices used in non-selective college preparatory schools, and d) the role of promise scholarship programs toward college planning.

-Raised and educated in East St. Louis, Illinois, she has also worked with three fellow scholars, also reared in East St. Louis, on a response to Kozol’s (1991) Savage Inequalities utilizing Yosso’s (2005) Community Cultural Wealth model (Teachers College Record, 2013).
+Raised and educated in East St. Louis, Illinois, Dr. Farmer-Hinton has also worked with three fellow scholars, also reared in East St. Louis, on a response to Kozol’s (1991) Savage Inequalities utilizing Yosso’s (2005) Community Cultural Wealth model (SUNY Press, 2023; Urban Education, 2022; Teachers College Record, 2013).

-Since becoming a faculty member, Dr. Hinton has authored or co-authored publications using both qualitative and quantitative methods.
-Further, Dr. Hinton has received research awards and/or served as the principal investigator on grants from the American Educational Research Association, Educational Testing Service, University of Wisconsin-Milwaukee, and the University of Wisconsin Institute on Race and Ethnicity.
+Since becoming a faculty member, she has authored or co-authored publications using both qualitative and quantitative methods.
+Further, Dr. Farmer-Hinton has received research awards and/or served as the principal investigator on grants from the American Educational Research Association, Educational Testing Service, University of Wisconsin-Milwaukee, and the University of Wisconsin Institute on Race and Ethnicity.

 Selected Publications